DannyPoo/CS-340-ClientServerDev/README.md

 # CS-340-ClientServerDev

-The project was create a database using mongodb and use a CRUD to work in that database when a user wanted to create, read, update, or delete something of the database.
+The project was to create a database using MongoDB and use a CRUD to work in that database when a user wanted to create, read, update, or delete something of the database.